ninjagirl2018/Nounify/README.md

 This update was done by Kirill

-TEST 2 update by Kirill
+TEST 2 update by Kirill through a branch